When To Use Its And It's

 Develop a Conscious Awareness

 The first step is to cultivate a conscious awareness of the "its" vs. "it's" distinction.
-Pay close attention to these words when you encounter them in reading material, and actively analyze whether they are used correctly.
+Even so, pay close attention to these words when you encounter them in reading material, and actively analyze whether they are used correctly.
 This practice will help you internalize the rules and develop a better sense of when to use each form.

 Mentally Substitute "It Is" or "It Has"